 All students with special educational needs, whether physical, intellectual, social or emotional, should, wherever possible, be integrated in mainstream school having access to appropriate educational provision to allow them to experience a broad and balanced curriculum.

 Teaching Assistants provide additional support in the classroom to help students access the curriculum.
 Special Access Arrangements may be put in place for examinations.
 Targeted students may access additional learning opportunities, our aim is to encourage and prepare all students to become independent learners.

 Aims of SEND:

 - To ensure that all students have access to a broad and balanced curriculum appropriate to the individual’s needs and ability.

 - To provide an environment that encourages learning and promotes student confidence.

 - To ensure the identification of all students requiring SEND provision as early as possible in their academy career.

 - Students identified as having SEND are fully supported in a variety of ways.

 - Parents of students with SEND to be kept fully informed of their child’s progress and attainment.

-At Manshead School we evaluate the effectiveness of the provision made for students with SEND in the following ways:
+At Manshead CE Academy we evaluate the effectiveness of the provision made for students with SEND in the following ways: